SusantaMondal22/Parkinson-Disease-Machine-Learning/README.md

 ===========================================================
 The first part of the research is an attempt to prove that use different features(jitter, shimmer) of vocal data from a patient can help diagnose whether or not they suffer from Parkinson’s.
 As such, it is initially assumed that there is a relationship between the two.
 Our aim will be to run various machine learning classifiers (Ex.
 Naïve Bayes, SVM, etc.) on the data in hopes to reach a high predictability rate that is matched with a reasonable runtime.

-Step 2:  Use ensble techiques to create a model give high accuracy
+Step 2:  Use ensemble techiques to create a model give high accuracy
 ===================================================================

 This portion is under development.